5 most common car hire scams for Travel & how to avoid them

 vehicle upgrades

 Just imagine arriving at the rental desk only to be told that your booked vehicle is unavailable!
-Sometimes, it can happen but only with the car model but not the brand which probably means you’ll get an upgraded vehicle, right?
-That’s absolutely wrong and the company would surely try to convince you on essential vehicle upgrades that haven’t been done at all or totally unwanted per the type of car you’ve hired.
-You’ve two choices here; either to accept the upgrades and pay extra or simply refund you the amount to avoid any inconvenience
+Sometimes, it can happen, but only with the car model, not the brand, which probably means you’ll get an upgraded vehicle, right?
+That’s absolutely wrong, and the company would surely try to convince you on essential vehicle upgrades that haven’t been done at all or are totally unwanted, per the type of car you’ve hired.
+You’ve two choices here: either accept the upgrades and pay extra, or simply refund you the amount to avoid any inconvenience

 • Urge to spend extra

-Finding just the right service at times can be a real drag which would eventually end you booking at a cost far greater than it should be.
-This is quite obvious if yours and the company’s location are far from each other so always try searching for the service nearest to your place.
-With Bahrain car hire, you get the best price and service thus promising a peaceful cruise.
+Finding just the right service at times can be a real drag, which would eventually end with you booking at a cost far greater than it should be.
+This is quite obvious if yours and the company’s locations are far from each other, so always try searching for the service nearest to your place.
+With Bahrain car hire, you get the best price and service, thus promising a peaceful cruise.

 You may also like Staying safe on your next cross-country road trip